 Most medium-sized businesses don’t need complicated and expensive business intelligence solutions.
 While the software may offer a tremendous range of features, you likely will only use ten percent of them and ignore the rest.
 Why would you spend so much money on something you don’t need?

 Large business intelligence takes a long time to implement.
 In many cases, you will need to spend tons of money on consultants to get everything going.
 Maintaining the systems is also difficult and expensive.

 For many reorganizations the business intelligence requirements are simple.
 They want to be able to interact with large amounts of data.
 They want to visualize their data.
-And, they want to ask questions of their data.
+And, they want to ask questions about their data.

 - Apex is a free component of the Oracle Database

 - Applications can be created and deployed quickly

 - Applications can be built in APEX with almost no coding